Economy of Bihar: Post-Independence

 Indian government data from 1980 to 1990 (see Economic Indicators below) also show that the GSDP of the undivided Bihar grew by 72% in this period despite the socio-economic problems of the state.
 The data also shows that the state GSDP grew by 49% between 1980 and 1985, which means that the economy was one of the fastest growing in the country during the early 1980s as well.
 In 1980 undivided Bihar had a population of 70 million.
 In the 1980s, the five-year plan called for $4 billion in investment in Bihar.
 By 1987, the $4 billion translated into $12 investment per person.
 Economists claimed that a huge budget deficit is spurring inflation, eroding the standard of living of the poorest sections of the people of Bihar.
 In agriculture, the largest sector, the government failed to invest in the production of agriculture and instead opted to import food grains from other parts of India.
-This decision helped facilitate problems faced by agricultural workers in the late 1980s and paved for the victory of Lalu Prasad in 1989.
+This decision helped facilitate problems faced by agricultural workers in the late 1980s and paved the way for the victory of Lalu Prasad Yadav in 1989.